Carnagion/dissertation/interim/interim.typ

 Branch-and-bound is a method for solving optimisation problems by breaking them down into smaller sub-problems and using a _bounding_ function to eliminate those sub-problems that cannot possibly contain a more optimal solution than the best known optimal one found so far.
 The use of the bounding function allows the algorithm to prune the solution space and perform better than a brute-force (exhaustive) search.

-To exploit the characteristics of complete orders between sets of separation-identical aircraft as previously mentioned in @complete-orders, the indices of the last-added aircraft in each separation-identical set are passed around as a paramter.
+This version of branch-and-bound exploits the characteristics of complete orders between sets of separation-identical aircraft as previously mentioned in @complete-orders by passing around the indices of the last-added aircraft in each separation-identical set as a paramter.
 By doing so, the algorithm does not ever swap around the orders of two aircraft from the same set, and is able to prune the search space further than if it were simply picking the next aircraft from the set of all aircraft.

 A full implementation of the branch-and-bound algorithm is as follows: